James Rube Garrett Jr.

 James Rube Garrett Jr. (June 5, 1922 – March 6, 2011) was an author and United States Marine Corps officer.
 He is known for writing A Marine Diary: My Experiences on Guadalcanal.

+Early life

+Garrett was born in Milligan, Florida, and raised in Edinburg, Texas, the son of James Rube Garrett and Bettie V. Skinner Garrett.
+He lived in Geneva, Alabama, with his widowed mother and two siblings after 1938.

+Military career

-Garrett held the position of Ammo Chief for I Battery, 3rd Battalion, 11th Marines, while serving as a corporal in the Marine Corps.
+Garrett joined the United States Marines in August 1940.
+He held the position of Ammo Chief for I Battery, 3rd Battalion, 11th Marines, while serving as a corporal in the Marine Corps.
 He was also a charter member of the 1st Marine Division, which was established in Cuba in 1940.
-Garrett wrote diaries during World War II, recording his experiences in the Solomon Islands during his four months of combat during the Guadalcanal campaign.
+Garrett wrote diaries and letters during World War II, recording his experiences in the Solomon Islands during his four months of combat during the Guadalcanal campaign.
+He was discharged from the Marines in October 1945.